AndrewBraun/Compress-Decompress/README.md

 The compressor (uvzz_compress.cpp) reads an input file from standard input.
 If it reads 20000 bytes of uncompressed data, it creates a block from it and compresses it.
 It then continues to compress the input stream until all the data is in compressed blocks.
-It then outputs those blocks to standard output with Arithmetic Coding.
+All blocks are outputted with Arithmetic Coding.

 A block of data, representing up to 20000 bytes of uncompressed data, has the following actions performed on it by the compressor: